ongunakaycom/VercelVoyage/README.md

-Certainly!
-Below is a suggested README file for your "VercelVoyage" GitHub portfolio project:

----

 # VercelVoyage

 Welcome to VercelVoyage!
 This project is a beginner learning project developed using Next.js and deployed on Vercel.
 It's designed to serve as a portfolio showcasing my journey into web development with Next.js and Vercel.